openSUSE/news-o-o/_posts/2010-09-22-osc2010-sneak-peaks-e28093-bernhard-wiedemann-automated-testing.markdown

 It means, I am following the virtues of programmers.
-Laziness being first (I donâ€™t need to do anything to have the computer testing for me).
+Laziness being first (I don’t need to do anything to have the computer testing for me).
 Impatience being second (the results are already in my inbox when I get up).
 Now that the code has evolved I have a cron job that runs the downloading of new ISOs and does test-runs all by itself.
 So the download happens and then my perl script starts a virtual machine (using KVM) which has a _monitor_ interface that accepts commands like "_sendkey ctrl-alt-delete_" and "_screendump foobar.ppm_".
 The script captures two screendumps per second and in the end encodes all images into a nice ogg/theora video which can be conveniently viewed in firefox.
 The hard part, though is making it send the right keys at the right time.
 It involves checking the screenshots for known images or waiting until the VM process uses less CPU than 18% (which means that the tested OS is done processing).
 Some of it is still a hack that happens to work well.

 **Automatic screendumps, do i have to look at them to do the testing?
 Lets say to find the bug that the default wallpaper is a red hat instead of a nice Geeko?**